sympy/sympy/doc/src/modules/solvers/solveset.rst

  Note: This is under Development.

- After the introduction of ``ConditionSet``, the solving of equations can be seen as set transformations.
+ After the introduction of :py:class:`~sympy.sets.conditionset.ConditionSet`, the solving of equations can be seen as set transformations.
 Here is an abstract view of the things we can do to solve equations.

  * Apply various set transformations on the given set.
  * Define a metric of the usability of solutions, or a notion of some